by Arnie Schoenberg

 Ethology is the study of animal behavior.
 Don't confuse it with "ethnology" the study of "ethnos", ethnicities, the comparative study of human cultures.

 I think videos are the best way to get a sense of both primate behavior and our place in the primate continuum.
-Captivity is a bad place to study behavior, because the behavior has evolved in a certain environment, to solve problems in that environment, and you can't expect to see natural behavior outside of a natural setting, and I hate zoos because they justify the destruction of natural habit.
+Captivity is a bad place to study behavior, because the behavior has evolved in a certain environment, to solve problems in that environment, and you can't expect to see natural behavior outside of a natural setting, and I hate zoos because they justify the destruction of natural habitat.
 But, some of these psychological experiments are useful to blur the line between human and non-human primate.

 * Reintroducing Lemurs into Madagascar (7 part series with John Cleese)